 - The Bollinger band squeeze signals the beginning of consolidation.

 - It is best to avoid trading during the squeeze.

 - The break out results in a robust trend move.
 Hence, entering at the outset of a break out is high yielding and less risky.

 Example #1 – Trend reversal with Bollinger Band squeeze

 In the above image, after a good upmove, the USD/CAD consolidates within the Bollinger Band squeeze.
 For a conservative trader, this is a no-trade zone.

 Subsequently, a break out happens, against the trend, signaling either a pullback or trend reversal.
 A short trade initiated at the break out would have yielded handsome profits.

 Example #2 – Trend continuation with Bollinger Band squeeze

 Here, the market starts off a downtrend move initially and then consolidates within a Bollinger Band squeeze.
-The squeeze happens for a prolonged period.
+Further, the squeeze happens for a prolonged period.
 The price action breaks the squeeze with a strong bearish candle which validates the breakout.
-A short traded initiated with a tight stop above the candle would’ve created a fortune.
+A short traded initiated with a tight stop above the candle high would’ve created a fortune.

 Example #3 – Multiple opportunities with Bollinger Band squeeze